bgavran/GAN_Lecture_Materials/README.md

 ### Presentation

 Different versions of the presentation can be found in multiple branches.
-Newest version can be found [here](https://github.com/bgavran/GAN_Lecture_Materials/blob/irb_seminar/presentation/presentation.pdf) (November 2017).
+Newest version can be found [here](https://github.com/bgavran/GAN_Lecture_Materials/blob/master/presentation/presentation.pdf) (July 2018).

 ### Workshop starting point